This Olive Garden Shrimp Scampi is the best copycat! It's a quick, easy and healthier version of your favourite restaurant dish.

 - Olive Garden breadsticks

-- Side salad like this brussels sprouts salad
+- A light side salad like this brussels sprouts salad or kale salad

 - Steamed vegetables